bernardogarza/bernardogarza/README.md

 Check out [My Portfolio](https://bernardogarza.me) (work in progress :hourglass_flowing_sand:)

-I'm looking for a fully remote position or relocating to California, the south of Canada or, Europe.
+I'm looking for a fully remote position or relocating to the south of Canada or Europe.